Genesys Outbound Dialer (CE11) for Genesys Engage cloud

 5. Call results are written back to the Genesys system and utilized to determine next actions.

 6. Depending on the call result, additional contact attempts may be undertaken.
-If additional contact is required, the contact treatment configured in step 1 will continue at step 3.
+If additional contact is required, the contact treatment configured in step 1 continues at step 3.
 If no additional contact is required, the contact treatment ends and all records are updated in the system.

 The following diagram shows the Outbound IVR subflow: